 But the view from Progressive seems to be that no one gets all that hurt in motor vehicle accidents.
 In fact, I bet if you saw them at a party and started talking to you about their jobs, I bet most would tell you exactly that.
-Arguably, it saves time and energy just to file suit as opposed to waiting for them to respond to a demand letter, offer you nothing, and then filing a lawsuit.
+Arguably, it saves time and energy just to file suit.
+This can be faster than waiting for them to respond to a demand letter only to get a settlement offer with an insignificant amount of money.

-Our firm's practice?
+Our firm's policy?
 It depends.
 Sometimes we just file suit, other times we send in a demand package.
-It depends on the case and, in the end, the client's wishes.Settlement with Progressive After Suit Has Been Filed
+So it depends on the case and, ultimately, our client's wishes.Settlement with Progressive After Suit Has Been Filed

 After a lawsuit is filed, Progressive's settlement posture is more reasonable.
 A part of the reason for that is practical: its in-house counsel, the Law Offices of Donald Speidel, based in Owings Mills, has only four lawyers.

 While they are good attorneys, four lawyers can only handle so many cases given its market share in Maryland.
 Accordingly, victims typically get more reasonable offers after suit has been filed.
-(We may hate this practice, but it may well be a good business model for them, statistically, because so many attorneys and plaintiffs simply back down from the fight).Jury Verdicts and Settlements involving Progressive Insurance
+(We may hate this practice, but it may well be a good business model for them, statistically, because so many attorneys and plaintiffs simply back down from the fight.)

 Below is a sampling of jury verdicts and settlements with this insurer in motor vehicle crash cases.
 There are some Maryland cases in here but not many.
 Progressive write small policies in Maryland and rarely lets a case go to trial where there is any risk of a big verdict.